Sangamner

-Sangamner is a city and a municipal council located in the Ahmednagar District of Maharashtra state in India.
+Sangamner is a city and a municipal council located in the Ahmednagar District (Ahilya Nagar) of Maharashtra state in India.

 It derives its name from the site of the sangam (confluence) of three rivers in the area: the Pravara, Mhalungi, and Adhala.

 Sangamner is one of the most developed and largest cities in the nearby area and is famous for its markets.
 It has become an industrial hub in recent years, with industry in the city including clothing, sugar, and tobacco factories.
 Its market is famous for clothes, jewellery and even electronics.
 The city is also a hub for milk-processing units and has one of the district's biggest marketplaces.

 Sangamner has become an educational centre with numerous colleges and schools.
 Most of the colleges are affiliated with Pune University and have numerous libraries in the city itself.
-The city boasts good school education and has amazing facilities for higher education in law, medicine, engineering, pharmaceuticals, dentistry, etc.
+The city boasts good school education and has amazing facilities for higher education in law, medicine, engineering, pharmaceuticals, dentistry and etc.

 The city enjoys a central location (at the centre of Mumbai, Pune, nashik and Aurangabad) & is only 2 hours from Nashik, 3 hrs from pune & 4 hrs from Mumbai.